Overview

 This approach can help identify new drug targets and the molecular mechanisms underlying complex biological processes.

 - Disease modeling: Reduction of specific gene expression in cells or animal models allows the study of pathogenesis and the testing of new therapeutic strategies.
-Disease-specific screens with a siRNA library can be used to determine the identity of the genes involved in the development of a particular disease.
+Disease-specific screens using a siRNA library can identify the genes involved in the development of a particular disease.

 - Cancer: siRNA can be used to silence oncogenes that drive the growth and spread of cancer cells.
 By reducing the expression of these genes, siRNA can inhibit the growth and progression of cancer cells.